 These requests may be written or oral, and may be requested by the enrollee, the enrollee's representative, or the prescribing physician or other prescriber acting on behalf of the enrollee.
 As noted above, the prescribing physician or other prescriber does not need to obtain an AOR for a redetermination request.
-For expedited requests submitted by the enrollee, the prescribing physician or other provide oral or written support on behalf of the enrollee.
+For expedited requests submitted by the enrollee, the prescribing physician or other prescriber may, but is not required to, provide oral or written support on behalf of the enrollee.